Skip to main content

 Salt Water: A Special Concern

-Saltwater exposure is significantly more damaging than fresh water.
+Saltwater exposure is far more damaging than fresh water.
 Here is why:

-- Accelerated degradation: The combination of salt, UV (from beach and open-water sun exposure), and repeated wet-dry cycling in coastal environments creates a triple threat that degrades paracord significantly faster than any single factor alone.
+• Accelerated degradation: The combination of salt, UV (from beach and open-water sun exposure), and repeated wet-dry cycling in coastal environments creates a triple threat that degrades paracord much faster than any single factor alone.

 Drying and Maintenance Tips